BVH-ESL/ESP-1ch-Gateway-v4.0/README.md

 # Getting Started

 It is recommended to compile and start the single channel gateway with as little modificatons as possible.
-This means that you should use the default settings in the configuration files as much as possible.
+This means that you should use the default settings in the configuration files as much as possible and only change the SSID/Password for your WiFi setup and the pins of your ESP8266 that you use in loraModem.h.
 This section describes the minimum of configuration necessary to get a working gateway which than can be configured further using the webpage.